A gerbe-like construction in gauge theory: Appendix: Deformation of the super-symmetric harmonic oscillator

-\begin{definition} We call \cref{eq8:pseudo2} the pseudo-super-symmetric harmonic oscillator on $V_\HB$. \end{definition} Since $\bar g$ is translation-invariant, the pseudo-super-symmetric harmonic oscillator is also translation-invariant.
-It depends on the choice of $\bar g$, so it is not unique.
-The following lemma is clear from the construction: \begin{lemma} The identity map on the total spaces of the vector bundles
+Since $\bar g$ is translation-invariant, the pseudo-super-symmetric harmonic oscillator is also translation-invariant.
+The following lemma is clear from the construction. \begin{lemma} The identity map on the total spaces of the vector bundles